youngkyoonjang/MessagePassingFramework/README.md

 for object detection.
 You can also download other model config and model from the mmdetection website: https://github.com/open-mmlab/mmdetection

-You need to change the path for your downloaded path in the line 16 of Makefile:
-/home/youngkyoon/Desktop/DataDisk/dev/MessagePassingFramework/tas_perception:/ros-ws/src/tas_perception/ \

-In order to run:
+In order to run: python Do_necessary_settings_build_and_run.py This will do following:
 1. Download model files: python Download_files.py
+1. Download model files: python Replace_perception_folder_path_in_Makefile.py
-2. Build Docker install: make build && make run
+2. Build Docker and run: make build && make run